-The maid of honour took the queue cards from the table.
-Her fingers tried to grasp on the cards, but they were fumbling all over the place with her quivering hands.
-Her hands were shaking so much that she couldn't properly hold onto the darn cards.
+Her fingers tried to grasp onto the cue cards, but they were fumbling all over the place with her quivering hands.
 Giving up, she hastily dropped them onto the table.
 If Jonathan could wing it, perhaps she could.

 She gulped.
 The maid of honour didn't dare say those words.
 She wasn't that harsh.

 "What I mean to say is that...well, there's no point.
-There's no point organising something so extreme when I already know how much my best friend, Ivy-Rose Curtis, and Lance Murphy were a match made in heaven.
-The theme, organising and planning is nothing compared to the love that they share for each other," the maid of honour said.
-Her throat was getting dryer by the second.
+There's no point organising something so extreme and spectacular when I already know how much my best friend, Ivy-Rose Curtis, and Lance Murphy were and are a match made in heaven.
+The theme, organising and planning is nothing compared to the love that they share for each other."
+The maid of honour mumbled.
+Her throat was getting drier by the second.
 "When Ivy and I were younger, we'd watch Cinderella.
 Cinderella was her favourite movie because she had told me that she wanted to have her very own Prince Charming.
-And now her dream's come true!"
+And, you know what?
+She did."

 "I remember when they first met.
 I was the one who had introduced them to each other.
 It was the last year of high school and Mr. Garland assigned Lance to be my Biology partner.
 Before crashing his house to do our project, we stopped at McDonalds for our junk-food fill.
-I chose that junk-food hangout because, at that time, Ivy worked there and never failed to shout us free meals.
+I chose that junk-food hangout because, at that time, Ivy worked there and she never failed to shout us free meals.
 And that's where they met, eyes gazing at each other over the pair of Oreo McFlurrys.
-It should have been a McLovin' burger, if you ask me," the maid of honour smiled wryly.
+It should have been a McLovin' burger, if you ask me."
+The maid of honour smiled wryly at her lameness.

 "Ivy's so kind, nice, strong, friendly and talented.
 And, most of all, she's my best friend.
 She's the best person I know and I am absolutely thrilled to say that her dream's come true.
 She's found her Prince Charming in Lance Murphy."

-"To the new Mr. and Mrs. Murphy," the maid of honour held her empty glass, as everyone in the room lifted their drinks to toast the newly-weds.
+"To the new Mr. and Mrs. Murphy," The maid of honour held up her empty glass, as everyone in the room lifted their drinks to toast the newlyweds.

 Everything blurred from there on.

-The maid of honour remembered her speech ending and taking a few bites of chicken and vegetables from her main course.
-Other than that, she couldn't really remember anything else.
+She couldn't really remember anything else.
 She was pleased with herself that she was doing a good job by not tearing up, but she wondered how long it would last until the waterworks would start.
-The maid of honour snapped back to reality when the live band came onto the stage and began singing a love song.

 The maid of honour leered at how gallantly Lance offered his hand and took Ivy-Rose down the steps that led to the dance floor.
 As they danced, the maid of honour couldn't help but notice how perfectly well they danced together.
 She couldn't stand that-